kloimhardt/bb-web/README.md

 <a name="myfootnote3">3</a>: I started Clojure using Parinfer.
 Its ingenious (and only useful) "smart" mode was available early on in the Atom editor.
 I moved to Spacemacs though because of Cider (no smart mode there so learned Paredit).

 <a name="myfootnote4">4</a>: The topic of using JVM+Clojure on native MS-Windows is not in scope here. [scoop-clojure](https://github.com/littleli/scoop-clojure) might be a good starting option.
-I develop in Windows using its Subsystem for Linux (WSL) - and the JVM.
+I develop in Windows using its Subsystem for Linux (WSL) - and yes, also use the JVM.